A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Governance and Community Engagement Approaches in Open LLM Projects (RQ3)

-In some cases, companies initiate strategic collaborations with external stakeholder to gain access to specific expertise.
-For example, I11 from SCB 10X describes their partnership approach as existing \textit{``on a spectrum''} from formal agreements to casual collaborations where they \textit{``jump in and help them.''} While their internal team handles most core work, they selectively engage external collaborators for specific tasks: \textit{``We do outsource a couple of people to help us on data collection and annotation as well and usually like other researchers who come help...There will be like some academic researcher in a Thai university.
-We do have connections with them and we can ask them to come help.''} Such selective engagements allow companies to maintain control while accessing specialized expertise when needed.
+In some cases, companies initiate strategic collaborations with external stakeholders to gain access to specific expertise.
+For example, I11 from SCB 10X describes their partnership approach as existing \textit{``on a spectrum''} from formal agreements to casual collaborations where they \textit{``jump in and help them.''} While their internal team handles most core work, they selectively engage external collaborators for specific tasks: \textit{``We do outsource a couple of people to help us on data collection and annotation as well and usually like other researchers who come help...There will be, like, an academic researcher at a Thai university.
+We do have connections with them and we can ask them to come help.''} Such selective engagements allow companies to maintain control while accessing specialised expertise when needed.